socialmail/pks-demos/README.md

 This could also be changed to be a load balancer service if NSX-T is configured or running on GCP.

-5. Create Elastic Search Deployment
+5. Create Elastic Search Deployment (The worker node ID is the next IP  from your Kubernetes Master IP (x.x.x.17 if the Master IP is x.x.x.16), you can find the Kubernetes Master IP by executing  'PKS cluster <<cluster-name>>')

 `kubectl create -f es-deployment.yml`
 `kubectl get svc` to get the port.